BOND: License to Train with Black-Box Functions: Experimental Setups

-CIFAR-100 is a common dataset with high dimensional inputs.
-The network structures used for CIFAR datasets are easy to implement and allow for rapid experimentation/exploration.
-In this paper, we use the CNN DenseNet \citep{densenet} to train the \textit{read-in} network which maps the input data to the reservoir inputs.
-For all results, we average over seeds [42, 58, 63, 89, 14].
+For CIFAR-100 (as with CIFAR10), we use DenseNet \citep{densenet} to train the \textit{read-in} network.
+For clarity, we illustrate a schematic of the network structure in Figure~\ref{fig:NFN_CNN_diagram}.
 The CIFAR-100 training data incorporates standard augmentation techniques from torchvision's transforms library; including horizontal flipping, image cropping and rescaling, and normalization.
-We use a batch size of 128 for all experiments, with 100 training epochs.